-Music runs the internet.
+Music runs culture.

-But online, it still acts weirdly passive.
+But online, it still behaves like background.

 You play a track.